fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 The Ash Center selects fellows in a highly competitive process that brings scholars, practitioners, and political leaders to the School for term appointments with a host of opportunities to pursue independent research projects, enhance their professional skills, and network with their peers.
 In addition to fellows hosted by individual faculty affiliates, the Ash Center offers a number of formal fellowship programs, a few of which are highlighted below.

-For general inquiries regarding Ash Center fellowship programs, contact Elizabeth Steffen (Financial and Administrative Associate).
+For general inquiries regarding Ash Center fellowship programs, contact Jose Martinez (Program Administrator, Center-wide Democracy Initiatives).

 ASIA Fellows Program